Strengthening Southeast Asia's Pandemic Preparedness at the CoEPP Dialogue 2025

 Learning Through Experience

+The programme culminated with an experiential site visit to Singapore's National Centre for Infectious Diseases (NCID), where participants deepened their understanding of how Singapore prepares for and responds to outbreaks.
 This hands-on learning experience allowed participants to observe best practices in infectious disease management and explore how these approaches might be tailored for different resource settings and national contexts across Southeast Asia.

 Shaping the Future

-The rich discussions and findings from this dialogue will directly inform the CoEPP three-to-five year work plan, establishing clear targets to strengthen National Society auxiliary roles, drive greater inter-National Society collaboration, and expand community-level engagement through webinars, joint-trainings, and resource-building innovations.
+The rich discussions and findings from this dialogue will directly inform the CoEPP work plan, establishing clear targets to strengthen National Society auxiliary roles, drive greater inter-National Society collaboration, and expand community-level engagement through webinars, joint-trainings, and resource-building innovations.

 It is through this localised, inclusive, and sustained investment in preparedness that Southeast Asia can stand ready – before the next crisis strikes.